JarontheGreat/UpdatedPolicies/rules-and-punishments/rules-and-punishments.md

 ## Cheats and exploits
 14\.
 It is against the rules to use cheats or exploit glitches and game design flaws.
 This includes, but is not limited to:
 * duping
-* using x-ray mods, texture packs or glitches
+* x-ray mods, texture packs or glitches
+* auto-mining mods
-* any mod that provides a significant advantage over other players
+* any mod that provides a significant advantage over other players.

 15\.
 For the purpose of this section, and despite 14, the following are not cheats or exploits:
 * accessing and using the nether ceiling
 * minimap mods
+* autoclickers.

 16\.
 Cheating and exploiting can be punished by a temporary or permanent ban.